aishwaryasivakumar8/business-analytics-portfolio/311-Service-Analytics/Predictive-Analytics/Report.md

 # 311 NYC Services - SLA Breach Prediction
-## Project Description
-When I started this project, my goal was to build a predictive model that could identify potential SLA (Service Level Agreement) breaches in NYC 311 non-emergency service requests.
-SLA breaches are rare but costly events as they signal inefficiencies, resource strain, and risk public trust in city services.
-So even though most requests are resolved on time, the ability to predict which ones are at risk of breaching allows decision makers to intervene early.

 ## Preparing the Data
  - Removed rows with nulls in key columns to ensure data quality and avoid noise.
  - Created the target variable ‘SLA_Breach’